meghab15/paymentSystem/README.md

 # paymentSystem
 A command-line payment application similar to paytm

-Below Requirement was shared by Scaler Team in a master Class:

-I have implemented it.
-This Java code can act as reference for Java beginners.

 **How to run the payment System**

-First Install java jdk (if not already present ) and mysql on your computer.
+First Install java jdk (if not already present) and mysql on your computer.

-MySQL Changes

 After installing mysql Open it
 Enter the command given below in Mysql